michaeljmuller/plexstack/README.md

 ★ On the next page, enter the requested information about your usenet service provider.
 Check the advanced settings; my usenet service provider allows me 50 simultaneous connections, many more than the default value in SAB.
 Use the "Test Server" button to validate the information and then click "Next >".

+# Configure SAB's Download Folders

+Visit the SAB folder configuration page at http://hostname:9991/config/folders/

+Alternatively, from the home screen (http://hostname:9991/) click the gear icon to display a system info page and then clock on the folder icon in the top menu to get to the folder configuration page.

+★ Change the Temporary Download Folder to `/incomplete-downloads`.

+★ Change the Completed Download Folder to `/downloads`.

+★ Click "Save Changes"

 # Configure SAB into Sonarr and Radarr